iisayoo/minGPT-tf/README.md

 # minGPT-tf
-Implementation of Andrej Karpathy's minGPT using TensorFlow. <br>
+An implementation of Andrej Karpathy's minGPT using TensorFlow. <br>
 The original in PyTorch by Andrej: https://github.com/karpathy/minGPT